 For wide-ranging contributions to optical design and engineering in the fields of visual instrumentation, imaging spectroscopy, and fiber optic and diffractive components.

 Chang Hee Nam

-Korea Advanced Inst. of Science and Technology, South Korea
+Korea Advanced Inst. of Science and Technology, Republic of Korea

 For contributions to the understanding and optimization of high-harmonic-generation processes for the development of attosecond coherent x-ray sources and for innovations in related femtosecond laser technology.